nikita2273/PicMagic_ByUsing_AI/README.md

 ## Features
 - Users can input a text prompt that describes the desired image, and the system generates an image based on this prompt.
 - Provides clear messages for any issues (e.g., invalid input, API errors).
 This helps users understand and resolve issues quickly.
-- he project uses dotenv to securely manage API keys and other environment variables, ensuring that sensitive information is protected.
+- The project uses dotenv to securely manage API keys and other environment variables, ensuring that sensitive information is protected.
 - The backend is designed to handle multiple requests simultaneously, making it scalable for use in larger applications or by multiple users at the same time.
 - The project includes efforts to optimize image generation times and reduce latency, ensuring a faster and smoother user experience.
 - Allows users to download the generated image to their device.